An Orthodox Jew is running for Jeremy Corbyn's Parliament seat. He'll need a miracle. - Jewish Telegraphic Agency

 Racism is also an issue in David’s Brexit Party (in addition to claims from critics that the party is steering the United Kingdom toward financial ruin for its determination to take it out of the European Union unilaterally).
 Nigel Farage, a provocative politician in the party, has been criticized for employing what some found to be anti-Semitic tropes.
 In 2009, for example, he told the American conspiracy theorist and anti-Semitic talk-show host Alex Jones that “globalists” are seeking to engineer “a new world order.”

-Hate Not Hope, a left-leaning group that describes itself as devoted to fighting racism, warned recently that the Brexit Party “has attracted numerous extreme figures and people who promote extremist messages,” including “outright racism, Islamophobia and anti-Semitism.”
+Hope Not Hate, a left-leaning group that describes itself as devoted to fighting racism, warned recently that the Brexit Party “has attracted numerous extreme figures and people who promote extremist messages,” including “outright racism, Islamophobia and anti-Semitism.”

 Against this background, having an observant Jew run against Corbyn in the Labour leader’s district may be worthwhile publicity wise for the Brexit Party even if its candidate has no shot: It could serve to further hurt a political foe and fight the racism allegations.